Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 18 Januari 2026 16.30.11 UTC
+- WIB: Minggu, 18 Januari 2026 17.32.26 UTC
-- WITA: Minggu, 18 Januari 2026 17.30.11 UTC
+- WITA: Minggu, 18 Januari 2026 18.32.26 UTC
-- WIT: Minggu, 18 Januari 2026 18.30.11 UTC
+- WIT: Minggu, 18 Januari 2026 19.32.26 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship